2023 Jeep Wrangler

 The fourth generation of Uconnect is still the standard on the 2023 Jeep Wrangler, with Uconnect 4C NAV found past the base trim.
 The standard touchscreen is a 7-inch display, and integrated voice command with Bluetooth, Apple CarPlay, and Google Android Auto are all standard.
 More options can be added, such as SiriusXM Radio, HD Radio, and a 4G LTE Wi-FI Hotspot on various trims.
 Past the Willys trim, the touchscreen is upgraded to an 8.4-inch display with Uconnect 4C NAV.
 The standard sound system is an eight speaker audio system, but an Alpine premium sound system can be found as an option past the Willys Sport trim.

 Safety Features and Warranty

-Every 2022 Jeep Wrangler comes equipped with multistage advanced airbags, traction and stability controls, a Sentry Key theft deterrent system, and a ParkView rear backup camera.
-Blind spot and cross-path detection, full-speed forward-collision warning plus, ParkSense rear park-assist system become available on all trims, starting with the Sport S, standard on the Rubicon 392, excluding the Sport RHD.
-Select-Speed control is available on all trims, except the Sport RHD.
+The 2023 Jeep Wrangler comes with many basic safety features, such as multistage advanced airbags, traction and stability controls, a Sentry Key theft deterrent system, and a ParkView rear backup camera.
+For more advanced systems, blind spot and cross-path detection, full-speed forward-collision warning plus, ParkSense rear park-assist system become available after the Willys Sport trim.

 All Jeep vehicles are covered by a basic 3-year/36,000 mile warranty, a 5-year/60,000 mile powertrain warranty, roadside assistance for 5 years or 100,000 miles, and rust-through coverage for 5 years or 100,000 miles.